blended-insights/carver/apps/api/README.md

 ## Recent Updates

+- **April 14, 2025**: Fixed bug where Git commit operations were failing due to missing user identity.
+The Git service now automatically configures user.name and user.email from environment variables (GIT_USER_NAME, GIT_USER_EMAIL) or uses default values.
+- **April 14, 2025**: Fixed bug in the folders endpoint where it was returning all folders across the graph instead of only those for the specified project.
+Updated Neo4j queries to properly filter directories by project path relationships.
+- **April 14, 2025**: Fixed critical bug in the file text replacement endpoint (`PUT /projects/:projectId/files/:fileId`) that was causing valid replacements to fail, especially with template literals and complex multi-line text.
+Replaced regex-based matching with exact string matching for improved reliability.
+See `apps/api/docs/FILE_EDIT_FIX.md` for details.
+- **April 13, 2025**: Added command tools to MCP: carver-commands-list and carver-commands-execute.
+Enhanced API with corresponding endpoints to allow command execution within project directories.
 - **April 12, 2025**: Enhanced file creation/update endpoint to store file data in Redis before queueing.
 This improves reliability by ensuring file data is persisted even if the queue processing is delayed or fails.
 - **April 11, 2025**: Fixed reliability issue in the file processing queue where jobs would occasionally not be executed.
 Implemented a robust Redis-based locking mechanism and sequential job processing to ensure 100% job execution.
 - **April 10, 2025**: Fixed bug in GET_DIRECTORY_TREE_BY_PATH query to correctly return a recursive directory tree with all children and their descendants.
 The query now uses a similar approach to GET_ITEMS_BY_DIRECTORY but retrieves the entire subtree.